kkinnear/zprint/README.md

 These are convenience styles which simply allow you to set `{:indent 0 :nl-separator? true}` for each of the associated format elements.
 They simply exist to save you some typing if these styles are favorites of yours.

+#### :sort-dependencies

+__EXPERIMENTAL__

+Sort the dependencies in a leiningen project.clj file in alphabetical order.
+Technically, it will sort the vectors in the value of any key named `:dependencies` inside any function (macro) named `defproject`.
+Has no effect when formatting a structure (as opposed to parsing a string and formatting code).

 #### :spec

+__DEPRECATED__

+This should be largely unnecessary with enhancements to the `:fn-map` for spec definitions functions.
+I believe that spec files format correctly with no additional configuration required.

 This style is good for formatting clojure.spec files.
 The `{:list {:constant-pair-min 2}}` is going to be useful for everyone, and